Skip to main content

 Direct Investments

-Controls ~55% of Thomson Reuters through Woodbridge Company Limited; transformed from newspaper empire
+Controls ~55% of Thomson Reuters through Woodbridge Company Limited (the Thomson family office); transformed from newspaper empire

 Visit